-- 9. Internal Audit is a statutory service as defined within the Accounts and Audit Regulations 2015 (the 'Regulations') which require the Council undertake an effective internal audit to evaluate the effectiveness of its .risk management, control and governance processes, taking into account public sector internal auditing standards. - 10.
+- 9. Internal Audit is a statutory service as defined within the Accounts and Audit Regulations 2011-2015 (the 'Regulations') which require the Council to maintain an adequate andundertake an effective internal audit of its accounting records and of its system of internal control in accordance with proper practices to evaluate the effectiveness of its.risk management, control and governance processes, taking into account public sector internal auditing standards. - 10.
 Deriving authority from those Regulations and those authorising this Charter, the Audit Partnership has free and unrestricted ability to plan and undertake audit assignments deemed necessary to fulfil its scope. - 11.
 To enable full discharge of its duties, the Head of Audit Partnership and his team are authorised to: - Have a right of direct access to the Chair of the Audit, Governance & Standards Committee; - Have unrestricted access to all functions, records, property and personnel; - Obtain assistance where necessary from Council officers and contractors involved in subject of audit engagements. - 12.
 The Head of Audit Partnership and his team are not authorised to perform any operational duties for the Council, initiate or approve accounting transactions (except where directly related to the administration of the service) and direct the activities of any Council employee (except insofar as they have been appropriately assigned to assist engagements, or as described with the safeguards in this Charter).